HarryPaniccc/DnD/DnD/World of Helodaria/Republic of Ruina.md

 Locations found in the Adulation District

-- The Grave Nest is both a graveyard and a place of worship to the followers of the Raven Queen.
+- The [[Grave Nest]] is both a graveyard and a place of worship to the followers of the Raven Queen.
 The area is approximately 75 hectares surrounded by well kept metal and stone fences and gates, the main gate about double the size of the smaller ones.
 There are a total of 5 temple-structures within the Nest, the largest of which acting as a central worshiping location.
 The location is dotted with trees and a great variance in grave sizes and level of affluence.
 There are stone benches, small shrines and pathways throughout the entire area.

 	- There are a few historical records of the Shadowfell and death in the larger, more central of the 5 temples.
 Below this is also Catacombs where some of the more prominent families of Dularen are buried.
 	- The head Cleric of the Temples is the High Walker Lorgar Thell
 	- The area within the Grave Nest is usually darker or slightly more overcast than the rest of the city.
 Usually, ravens can be found roosting in the trees of the area.
 	- Priests and Clerics of the Raven Queen wander the area, offering prayer and comfort to those who are grieving their loved ones.
 One such cleric is Veylan Glovir, a human cleric of the Raven queen.

-- The five temples each have a use.
+#### The five temples each have a use.

-- The central one is used for the majority of the various services that the worship provides, places of embalming and candle making and scribing.
+- The **central** one is used for the majority of the various services that the worship provides, places of embalming and candle making and scribing.
 This is also where the most prestigious of tombs are found in the Grave Nest, often nobles come to pray or meditate in their family tombs.

-- The north most of the western temples acts as a living space for the members of the order.
+- The **north most** of the western temples acts as a living space for the members of the order.
 There is a dining room, a collection of bath houses, as well as burial chambers for some of the members of the order.

-- The south most of the western temples is a place of worship and is at the center of a large graveyard.
+- The **south most** of the western temples is a place of worship and is at the center of a large graveyard.

-- The eastmost of the temples is a small place where memorial and funeral services are held.
+- The **eastmost** of the temples is a small place where memorial and funeral services are held.

-- The second most easterly of the temples is the largest of the temples and the center of communion and worship for the raven queen.
+- The **second most easterly** of the temples is the largest of the temples and the center of communion and worship for the raven queen.
 This is the most gothic cathedral-like of all of the structures in the area.
 Dark hallways, stained glass, and many candles lit around the entire location.
-Deep in the basement, around the same level as the undercrypt where Kara’s soul was being held, in a chamber roughly 70ft tall, there stands a statue of the Raven Queen that protrudes from a pool of dark water roughly 20ft square.
+Deep in the basement, around the same level as the under-crypt where Kara’s soul was being held, in a chamber roughly 70ft tall, there stands a statue of the Raven Queen that protrudes from a pool of dark water roughly 20ft square.
 This pool is used to commune with the Raven Queen.
 By entering the water, a numb feeling extends around someone that can be resisted.
 By succumbing to this numbness, one can induce a form of undeath while in the pool, and can commune with the Raven Queen.

-- The Spire of Radiance is an incredibly tall, prism-like structure that is a temple dedicated to Lathander, the Lord of Radiance.
+- The **Spire of Radiance** is an incredibly tall, prism-like structure that is a temple dedicated to Lathander, the Lord of Radiance.
 Its height penetrates the skyline of Dularen, easily being the tallest structure in the city.
 Its base is a sturdy, light grey rock structure with stained glass windows of light, warm colours.

-- The Great Heart-Kiln is a wide based structure with banners depicting Moradin flowing around it in the wind.
+- The Great [[Dularen Heart-Kiln]] is a wide based structure with banners depicting Moradin flowing around it in the wind.
 Decorated with elements of deep red and gold.
 There is a mighty forge at the center of this temple in the lower levels, but it pales in comparison to its sister in Mountreach.
 Nevertheless weapons and armour adorn the walls, as well as the great anvil in the center of the communal room being used to forge weapons and crafts ceremoniously.
 It is a spiritual place of dwarvish and communal strength.
-One of three in Ruina.
+One of three Heart-Kilns in Ruina.

--

 The Blooming Run takes up the most amount of space of the districts.
 It houses the center of trade, the majority of the guard force of the city, and many of the lower-middle to high-middle class citizens of Dularen.
 Much of the trade that passes through Dularen is done in this district, specifically in the Peddle.